-A player may opt to have his character attempt to ignore the effects of an injury, understanding that this will exacerbate the injury.
+A player may opt to have his character attempt to ignore the effects of an injury other than CON loss, understanding that this will exacerbate the injury.
+Make a will test vs 10+ the level of the injury.
+MoS is subtracted from the penalties for the injury until morale changes.
+The injury becomes one worse for all affected attributes.